Socially Engaged Design Process Model

 IDEATE is the time to take your learnings from Define and get creative with ideas that could potentially address the challenge.
 It might be a specific idea or a process or simply a promising path forward – ideate is about possibilities – The goal is to create possibilities for moving forward, with the idea that the end goal of ideation isn’t to pick the best one, but to present yourself with a variety of options of ideas that you can develop further and get feedback on.

 REALIZE is purposely broad, recognizing that the “realization” of a design process could mean many things.
 Sometimes this might look like validating a physical product with users and bringing it to a specific market or community.
-Or maybe you are implementing a system, service, curriculum, or other intervention.
-In some cases, through the development that happened in the last stage, you may “realize” that you need to revisit previous stages in the process, for more ideating, to redefine the problem, or perform further exploration.
+In some cases, through the development that happened in the last stage, you may “realize” that you need to revisit previous stages in the process, for more ideating and development, to redefine the problem, or perform further exploration.
+In this sense, realize can act as a solution-anchored explore stage, requiring you to perform a more detailed exploration of new questions through the lens of a specific solution idea.

 Wave: